papampi/braiins-os/README.md

 $ ./lede.py status
 ```

-Rather then executing the whole LEDE build system which can be slow, it can be used standard *make* of developed
+Rather than executing the whole LEDE build system which can be slow, standard *make* of developed
-subproject (e.g. CGMiner) with LEDE toolchain.
+subproject (e.g. CGMiner) can be used with LEDE toolchain.
 Environment variables must be set correctly for use LEDE toolchain in
 out-of-tree projects.
 For this purpose, the *toolchain* command is provided.

 ```commandline